Our sugar cookies are the classic kind that Grandma made. The dough is perfect for cookie cutters and for decorating.

-Note: If you prefer to frost afterward the cookies are baked and cooled: Beat ¼-cup butter, 3 cups confectioners’ sugar, 1 ½ teaspoon vanilla extract, and 2 tablespoons milk in a bowl with an electric mixer on high speed until frosting is spreadable and slightly fluffy.
+Note: If you prefer to frost after the cookies are baked and cooled: Beat ¼-cup butter, 3 cups confectioners’ sugar, 1 ½ teaspoon vanilla extract, and 2 tablespoons milk in a bowl with an electric mixer on high speed until frosting is spreadable and slightly fluffy.

 Preheat oven to 375 degrees F.